Certificate II in Automotive Vocational Preparation

 National Course Code: AUR20716

 The nationally accredited Certificate II in Automotive Vocational Preparation equips you with the skills to work as a vehicle service assistant or automotive parts interpreter.
-Be prepared to take on a trade course and get set for a long career in this innovative and evolving industry.
+Be prepared to take on a trade course and get set for a successful career in this innovative and valued industry.

 LEARN NEW SKILLS